topology-gg/shoshin/shoshin/circom/README.md

   inputs: [Input Size].

   /**
    * Select how to `and` the conditionals.
-Essentially, every single clause conditional can be transformed into a multi clause conditional
+Essentially, every single clause conditional can be
-   * by selecting which get `anded` together.
-The selection index ranges from [0, Number of Conditional + 2) where setting
+   * transformed into a multi clause conditional by selecting which get `anded` together.
+The selection
+   * index ranges from [0, Number of Conditional + 2) where setting
    * the selection to NumberOfConditionals is hardwired to `true` and NumberOfConditionals+1 is hardwired to `false` *
-   * The and conditionals are the ones that are finally associated with the output */
+   * The and conditionals are the ones that are finally associated with the output `next_state` */
   and_selectors: [Number of Conditionals][Max Number of And Clauses],